 Asbestos and chemicals

 The City of London's hazardous waste collection service will collect a small amount of asbestos cement or chemicals from your home, provided they are packaged ready for collection.
-Residents are entitled to one free asbestos collection amounting to 15m2 of individually wrapped pieces or seven builders rubble bags and three chemical waste collections per year.
+Residents are entitled to one free asbestos collection amounting to 15m2 of individually wrapped pieces (seven builders rubble bags worth of abestos material) and three chemical waste collections per year.

 You can find further information by visiting the Asbestos Removal Contractors Association website (ARCA).